-Students who complete this course will typically be able to perform professional accounting job roles in financial services and other industries e.g. as a Tax agent if they have completed other law units required to meet TPB requirements, accounts payable team leader or payroll team leader etc. BLC does not make any misleading claims or job guarantees or advertise any employment outcome with its courses.
+Students who complete this course will typically be able to perform professional accounting job roles in financial services and other industries e.g. as a Tax agent if they have completed other law units required to meet TPB requirements, accounts payable team leader or payroll team leader etc. BLC does not guarantee any employment outcome with its courses.